web2project/web2project.github.io/_modules/resources.md

 ## Module Overview

-The Resource Module is a useful tool when you need to allocate or track resources related to a [[project]] or [[task]].
+The Resource Module is a useful tool when you need to allocate or track resources related to a [Project](/modules/projects.html) or [Task](/modules/tasks.html).
 Additional resources could include things like conference room, copiers, ect..

 ### Resources List View (Resources Index)